Dizzy Gillespie: Final years

 In the 1980s, Gillespie led the United Nations Orchestra.
-For three years Flora Purim toured with the Orchestra.
+For three years, Flora Purim toured with the orchestra.
 She credits Gillespie with improving her understanding of jazz.

-In 1982, he was sought out by Motown musician Stevie Wonder to play his solo in Wonder's 1982 hit single, "Do I Do".
+In 1982, he was sought out by Motown musician Stevie Wonder to play his solo in Wonder's 1982 hit single "Do I Do".

 He starred in the film The Winter in Lisbon that was released as El invierno en Lisboa in 1992 and re-released in 2004.
 The soundtrack album, featuring him, was recorded in 1990 and released in 1991.
 The film is a crime drama about a jazz pianist who falls for a dangerous woman while in Portugal with an American expatriate's jazz band.

 In December 1991, during an engagement at Kimball's East in Emeryville, California, he suffered a crisis from what turned out to be pancreatic cancer.
 He performed one more night but cancelled the rest of the tour for medical reasons, ending his 56-year touring career.
 He led his last recording session on January 25, 1992.

+Gillespie and his touring band performed at Jazz Alley in Seattle for several successive days, the final performance of his touring career being February 29, 1992.

 On November 26, 1992, Carnegie Hall, following the Second Baháʼí World Congress, celebrated Gillespie's 75th birthday concert and his offering to the celebration of the centenary of the passing of Baháʼu'lláh.
 Gillespie was to appear at Carnegie Hall for the 33rd time.
 The line-up included Jon Faddis, James Moody, Paquito D'Rivera, and the Mike Longo Trio with Ben Brown on bass and Mickey Roker on drums.
-Gillespie was too unwell to attend.
-"But the musicians played their real hearts out for him, no doubt suspecting that he would not play again.
+Gillespie was too unwell to attend, "But the musicians played their real hearts out for him, no doubt suspecting that he would not play again.
 Each musician gave tribute to their friend, this great soul and innovator in the world of jazz."

-Death and postmortem
+Death

 A longtime resident of Englewood, New Jersey, Gillespie died of pancreatic cancer on January 6, 1993, at the age of 75.
-His funeral was held on January 12 at St. Peter's Lutheran Church, with Roberta Flack singing Amazing Grace.
-His grave at Flushing Cemetery, Queens, New York City is unmarked.
+His funeral was held on January 12 at St. Peter's Lutheran Church, with Roberta Flack singing "Amazing Grace".
+His grave in Flushing Cemetery, Queens, is unmarked.